Here are the latest COVID-19 numbers confirmed Wednesday in Washington state

 Vaccine

-As of Wednesday, 67.2% of Washington residents age 16 and up had been vaccinated, according to DOH.
-According to CDC statistics, 54.8% of the adult U.S. population have been fully vaccinated.
+As of Wednesday, 59.3% of Washington residents and 56.1% of the adult U.S. population have been fully vaccinated.

 On April 15, all Washington residents ages 16 and older became eligible for the vaccine.